Research Integrity Annual Statement 2022

 Section 2A Description of current systems and culture

-We advocate the core values of research integrity (honesty, ethics, rigour, openness, transparency and accountability) in the generation, management and publication of data.
-Research integrity is fundamental to all aspects of our research and as such, all activities are endorsed by the Institute Director and Senior Management Team.
+We advocate the core values of research integrity (honesty, ethics, rigour, openness, transparency and accountability) in the generation and analysis, management and preservation, and dissemination and publication of data.
+Research integrity is fundamental to all aspects of our research and as such, all activities are overseen by the Head of the Research Integrity Service and endorsed by the Institute Director and Senior Management Team.

 Policies

-Research integrity at the Beatson is underpinned by the following policies relating to responsible research practices and a culture that is collaborative, inclusive and diverse:
+Research integrity at the CRUK Scotland Institute is underpinned by the following policies relating to responsible research practices and a culture that is collaborative, inclusive and diverse:

 In addition, we have policies that encompass generating a positive research culture: Career Development, Equal Opportunities, Bullying and Harassment, Adoption Leave and Pay, Maternity Leave and Pay, Paternity Leave and Pay, Shared Parental Leave and Pay, Special Leave, Flexible Working, Hybrid Working, Immigration and Visa and Long Service.